Outbreaks in Child Care Centers

 OR

-• If there are one or more case(s) of a reportable enteric disease in the setting as per the Guidelines for Communicable Disease and Other Childhood Health Issues for Schools and Child Care Centres.
+• If there are one or more case(s) of a reportable disease in the setting as per the Guidelines for Communicable Disease and Other Childhood Health Issues for Schools and Child Care Centres.

 Other Infectious Diseases